emberjs/rfcs/text/0000-contextual-helpers.md

   {{/let}}
   ```

-* Named arguments are "curried" the same way as the `component` helper (which
+* Named arguments are curried the same way as the `component` helper.
-  is "last-write-wins", matching the behavior of `Object.assign`).
+  This matches the "last-write-wins" behavior of `Object.assign`.

   ```hbs
   {{#let (helper "hash") as |my-hash|}}